FRANC: A Lightweight Framework for High-Quality Code Generation

 \subsection{Phase 5: LLM-based Code Quality Repair}

-Although \franc{} has a quality-based ranking phase to help that the highest quality code snippet is given to the developer, it might be the case that the \textit{top 1} code suggestion includes quality issues \textit{because all generated suggestions had quality issues}.
+Although \franc{} has a quality-based ranking phase to ensure that the highest quality code snippet is given to the developer, it might be the case that the \textit{top 1} code suggestion includes quality issues because \textit{\textbf{all} code snippets generated by the model had quality issues}.
 Consequently, that would require the engineer to go through the burden of \textit{manually identifying} the quality problems in the generated code and \textit{fixing} them.
 Hence, \franc{} includes a \textit{configurable automated repairing} phase that relies on the LLM itself to fix the problematic lines in the code snippet.
 The key insight of this phase is that code repair can be treated as a code generation task \cite{Pearce2023,joshi2022}, but with a prompt that explicitly instructs the model to fix a quality problem in a given location.